-College students and younger may purchase advanced single tickets for $33.
-We also feature Student Rush; tickets are $10 ten minutes prior to each performance.
+College students and younger may purchase advanced single tickets for $35.
+We also feature Student Rush; tickets are $10 for any available seat 30 minutes prior to each performance.

 Yes.
-We have a lobby bar that offers wine, beer, coffee and bottled water.
+Our lobby bar opens 90 minutes prior to showtime and stays open after performances.
+We offer cocktails, wine, beer, coffee, hot chocolate, and bottled water.
 The bar accepts cash and credit cards.
 Beverages are sold in containers that may be taken into the theatre.

-Tickets are available for purchase at the door one hour prior to performance.
-However, advance reservations are strongly suggested, as many performances sell out in advance.
+Tickets are available for purchase at the door 90 minutes prior to performance.
+Advance reservations are strongly suggested, however, as many performances sell out in advance.

 Season tickets may be exchanged free of charge for another performance of the same show.
 Single tickets may be exchanged for a $5 per ticket exchange fee.
 Certain restrictions apply; there are no refunds.
 Click here for ticket information.

 While both are musical performances, a musical usually contains dialogue, a plot, and/or additional costumes.
 While most of our musicals began as off-Broadway shows, our cabaret revues are original shows arranged by J. Kent Barnhart, who also serves as pianist and emcee.